Harrah's Reno

-Harrah's Reno is a closed casino hotel in downtown Reno, Nevada.
-It is owned by CAI Investments, which plans to renovate the building as a mixed-use development named Reno City Center.
+Harrah's Reno is a former casino hotel in downtown Reno, Nevada.

-It is credited for being the first property of the Harrah's casino chain, founded by William F. Harrah.
+It was credited for being the first property of the Harrah's casino chain, founded by William F. Harrah.

+The site is currently owned by Charlotte, North Carolina based real estate developer Madison Capital Group, which plans to redevelop the property into a mixed-use development dubbed Revival.